sourcegraph/handbook/content/product/onboarding/index.md

 - Set up your [local development environment](https://github.com/sourcegraph/sourcegraph/blob/main/doc/dev/getting-started/index.md).
 If you encounter any issues, ask for help in Slack and then update the documentation to reflect the resolution (so the next person that we hire doesn't run into the same problem).
    - You will need to run Sourcegraph locally to test and validate work that engineering is doing, to provide early feedback, or to review the UX of recently implemented work.
 - [Add Sourcegraph as a browser search engine](https://docs.sourcegraph.com/integration/browser_search_engine).
 Add another entry for our internal instance: `https://sourcegraph.sgdev.org/search?q=%s`.
 This also ensures you have access to our internal instance.
+- Install a text editor of your choice.
+A lot of the team uses [Visual Studio Code](https://code.visualstudio.com/).

 ### Get to know the product